Stacey Ferreira

 Stacey Ferreira (born September 11, 1992) is an American entrepreneur, speaker and author.
-She is the co-founder and CEO of Forge.
+She is the former co-founder and CEO of Forge.
+Today, she is at Ford, serving as their Director of Retail Execution and Innovation for the Model e.

-Ferreira, also co-founded the online bookmark vault and password manager MySocialCloud.com with her brother Scott Ferreira.
-MySocialCloud investors include Sir Richard Branson, Jerry Murdock, and Alex Welch.
-She has been featured on and contributed to several news outlets, including The Huffington Post, Women 2.0, Business Insider, TechCrunch.
-In 2016, she entered the Forbes list of 30 under 30, as part of the 600 brightest young entrepreneurs and leaders in the USA.
+Ferreira also co-founded the online bookmark vault and password manager MySocialCloud.com with her brother Scott Ferreira.
+MySocialCloud investors include Richard Branson, Jerry Murdock, and Alex Welch.
+In 2016, she was added to Forbes's 30 under 30 list.

 Early childhood and education

-Ferreira was born on September 11, 1992 in Scottsdale, Arizona.
+Ferreira was born on September 11, 1992, in Scottsdale, Arizona.
 Her mother, Patricia Ferreira, worked in accounting for IBM and later became an accountant at the State of Arizona.
 Her father, Victor Ferreira, is a Vice President of Sales at IBM.

 She attended Xavier College Preparatory in Phoenix, AZ, to complete her high school degree.
 She served as a Board Member for the nonprofit Open Table, which her brother cofounded, when she was 11.
 She also worked at a local Phoenix educational TV station and attended GRAMMY Camp.

 After founding MySocialCloud, Stacey attended New York University’s Steinhardt School of Culture, Education, and Human Development to study Music Business.
 After one year, she took a leave of absence to pursue MySocialCloud full-time.